1. Home: Explore careers

 Volunteering

-You could search Do-it for volunteering opportunities where you could develop the skills needed to get a job as a neighbourhood warden.
+You could search Do-it for volunteering opportunities where you could develop the skills needed to apply for a job as a neighbourhood warden.

 Opportunities may be offered by your local council or other organisations working with people with issues like homelessness, substance misuse, or anti-social behaviour.